HelloTalib/marioplan-react-redux-practice-series-with-ninja/README.md

-for setup this project on your localhost
+Initial setup for run this project on your localhost:

 ## `npm install`